-Weather shifts often get deer moving.
+Watch the Weather Weather shifts often get deer moving.
 When a cold front is pushing in and snow is coming or even falling, get out there.
 If hunting pressure is low enough, you can watch a food source, but typically the best tactic is to wait in a travel corridor as close to a buck’s likely bedding area as you can get.
 It was a cold, snowy day that got Dougherty’s buck feeding before dark.

 Late-Season Bonus Tip: This is anecdotal, but many of my best late-season hunts have come during midday when winter relents for a day or two.
 When weeks of deep cold are broken by a warm front, the whole forest seems to get up and stretch in the sun.

-Pushing a buck’s security cover is a last resort, but after a season of hunting low-impact it has this cathartic air about it.
+Organize a Push Pushing a buck’s security cover is a last resort, but after a season of hunting low-impact it has this cathartic air about it.
 When dealing with smart, old bucks it is best to keep these deer drives small—just one or two drivers and as many standers.
 Have the standers still-hunt to their posts along escape routes, not to the obvious avenues leading to open country but to the places where a buck can double back into more thick cover.
 With the standers in position, one or two drivers should move in slowly.